 Would your neighbours benefit from positive experiences in Sport for All?
 As part of #TakeBackYourStreets, the TAFISA World Challenge Day is a friendly international competition in Sport for All and physical activity where communities from around the world compete to motivate as many people as possible to be physically active for 15 minutes on a single day – the last Wednesday each May.
 The event is a fun day that creates awareness and enthusiasm for physical activity and active living.

 World Challenge Day is open to communities of any size from any country, and since its beginning in 1991, TAFISA World Challenge Day has been growing rapidly, gathering millions of participants every year.

 TAFISA World Challenge Day has two enticing competition elements.
 WCD communities are automatically included in both:

 TAFISA World Challenge Day will take place on May 29.

-As a general guide to WCD, please see the 2018 Flyer and Intro Booklet linked below, or please contact the TAFISA office with your enquiry.
+As a general guide to WCD, please see the 2019 Flyer, Intro Booklet, Member ROI Form and Community Registration Form linked below, or please contact the TAFISA office with your enquiry.

-Amongst the countries participating, the TAFISA World Challenge Day Cup saw 51 countries and 61 communities competing in a friendly competition in 5 categories.
+Amongst the countries participating, the TAFISA World Challenge Day Cup saw 61 communities from 4 continents competing in a friendly competition in 5 categories.
 The results are as follows: